 We have previously written about the requirements for alimony.
 Today, we want to go over more of the basics of alimony in Arizona.
 We will highlight how spousal support is calculated and what duration of alimony payments are common following a divorce agreement or court order.

 If you are going through a divorce and are seeking legal help in the state of Arizona, trust the family law professionals at Hildebrand Law, PC to get you the aid you need.

 Determining Duration of Alimony Payments

-- Standard of living during the marriage: Becoming accustomed to a certain way of living, only to have your life do a complete 180 degree turn after finalization of divorce, can be a shellshock.
-This aims to make the transition slightly easier.
+- Standard of living during the marriage: Becoming accustomed to a certain way of living, only to have your life do a complete 180-degree turn after finalization of the divorce, can be a Shellshock.
+This aims to make the transition slightly easier

-- Ability of the petitioned spouse to support themselves as well as the spouse seeking alimony: Separation and divorce leads to two lives being lived rather than one, which will strain finances.
-If the spouse who is being targeted for alimony cannot make ends meet for both parties, alimony may not be the best decision.
+- The ability of the petitioned spouse to support themselves as well as the spouse seeking alimony: Separation and divorce lead to two lives being lived rather than one, which will strain finances.
+If the spouse who is being targeted for maintenance cannot make ends meet for both parties, alimony may not be the best decision

-- Potential for both spouses to contribute to their children’s education later on: If the spouses are parents, the future of their children and potential for higher education is taken into account.
+- The potential for both spouses to contribute to their children’s education later on: If the spouses are parents, the future of their children and potential for higher education is taken into account

 While this is not an exhaustive list, it gives those seeking alimony some perspective.
-Lifestyle and long-term well-being are highly involved in the alimony process.
-The longer and more intensive a marriage, the more influence it will have on earning potential and marketable skills.
-This means that alimony will be a longer and more intensive affair the longer the marriage lasted, in most cases.
+Lifestyle and long-term well-being are highly involved in the maintenance process.
+The longer a marriage, the more influence it will have on earning potential and marketable skills.
+This means that alimony will be longer the longer the marriage lasted, in most cases.